tiredboffin/tiredboffin.github.io/index.md

 Related development runs independently in the [fffw repository](https://github.com/tiredboffin/fffw), which [focuses](https://github.com/tiredboffin/fffw/wiki/Route-0xff80) more on finding hidden functionality in fimrware than on extending firmware capabilities.
 That project published the simple ff80 tool, which implements Fujifilm's undocumented "jig" protocol used for diagnostics and adjustments at Service Centres and for developer logging.
 This protocol lets you safely dump full RAM from a live camera (no firmware modification required) and, for EXR cameras, also dump the boot ROM.
 This functionality was partially ported from ff80 into Fujihack code.

 To prepare firmware for Ghidra or IDA, the project uses an unpublished tool called ffun.
 The tool decompresses compressed parts of the image and extracts or infers memory mapping information.
-It currently supports X* formats, with recently added support for LEN format (Xacti cameras), for details see the [list](https://github.com/ tiredboffin/fffw/wiki/CPU-and-OS-History-Table)
+It currently supports X* formats, with recently added support for LEN format (Xacti cameras), see the [list](https://github.com/tiredboffin/fffw/wiki/CPU-and-OS-History-Table) of cameras crrently supported by ffun.